translate/pootle/docs/features/staticpages.rst

 - ``$lang/$project`` - for an announcement page that is specific to the ``$project`` project in the ``$lang`` language.

-The prefered model though is to use the ``projects/$project`` convention for a single easy-to-maintian page.
+The preferred model though is to use the ``projects/$project`` convention for a single easy-to-maintain page.

 Language link rewriting in Announcement pages